paiameya/nextjs-ts/README.md

 5. Don't worry about image.
 Don't show it
 6. User details should be fetched by userId via /users: https://jsonplaceholder.typicode.com/users/1
 7. You must use Typescript.
 Limit the use of any keyword
+8. DONT PUSH CODE IN MAIN BRANCH, CREATE BRANCH WITH YOUR OWN NAME AND PUSH IT